23 Aug Recover Right after Hysterectomy

 Unfortunately, many women are left in the dark about how to safely return to exercise after hysterectomy.

-There are some exercises however that are better than others for recovering and returning to exercise after hysterectomy, and it is always best to seek the advice of an Exercise Physiologist to help rehabilitate and return to the activity you love to do – and protect your pelvic floor for the future.
+Yes, you should.
+However some exercises that are better than others for recovering and returning to exercise after hysterectomy.
+It’s always best to seek the advice of an Exercise Physiologist to help rehabilitate and return to the activity you love to do – and protect your pelvic floor for the future.

 What is a hysterectomy?

 A hysterectomy is an operation to remove the uterus – and depending on the type of hysterectomy being performed, accompanying organs such as the fallopian tubes, ovaries and cervix are often removed at the same time.